contentful/cf-graphql/README.md

 * some query string parameters cannot be used:
   * `skip`, `limit` - use collection field arguments instead
   * `include`, `content_type` - no need for them, the library will determine and use appropriate values internally
-  * `locale` - configuration option will be used automatically
+  * `locale` - all the content is fetched for a single locale.
+By default the default locale is used; alternate locale can be selected with the `locale` configuration option of `cfGraphql.createClient`

 Assuming you've got two content types named `post` and `author` with listed fields, this query is valid: